Copyright (c) 2014 The University of Manchester

 optional board address that this SpiNNaker link is associated with.

-This is ignored if chip_coords is not None.
-If this is None and
+This is ignored if chip_coords is not `None`.

 :type board_address: str or None